-Voted the "Best New Brewery" in the country in USA TODAY's 10Best in 2017, Bond Brothers (pictured in header) is one of Cary's favorite hangout spots.
+Voted the "Best New Brewery" in the country in USA TODAY's 10Best Opens a New Window. in 2017, Bond Brothers (pictured in header) is one of Cary's favorite hangout spots.
 Sip on one of their excellent sour beers or enjoy classics like an IPA or brown ale.
 Hungry?
-You'll want to hop right next door to Pizzeria Faulisi, a Neapolitan pizza spot from a husband and wife duo, both of whom sport big-time chef credentials.
+Food trucks are typically posted up on site, and outside food is welcome as well.

 Often offering tastings of special wines and featured food trucks, Chatham Street Wine Market is a go-to for all of your vino needs.
 This shop serves wine by the glass that you can enjoy inside or outside on their shaded patio.
 Take a few bottles home with you to save for later!

 Billed as downtown Cary’s hangout, Hank’s Downtown Dive works perfectly for grabbing a bite, a drink and one heck of a good time!
 Grab a menu and marvel at the inspired and creative takes on classic dishes and small plates.
 We’re talking everything from pork belly Bahn mi tacos to grilled N.C. shrimp.
 Then, there are the craft cocktails which are mixed to perfection for maximum taste.
 Throw in stellar service and décor that can only be described as “divey,” and you’ve got a new favorite place to kick back and enjoy.

 Looking for a spot to cozy up with a cup of coffee?
 BREW at The Cary Theater, located on E. Chatham St., is just the place.
 BREW takes coffee seriously.
 Enjoy craft coffee options like pour overs and cortados or simply stick to the classic drip coffee options.
 All of the beans at BREW are from Southern roasters, many located in the Raleigh area.